charmeemehta01/ECE-GY-9163-Lab-3/README.md

 Instructions
 Launch a Jupyter Notebook environment.
-Open the lab3.ipynb and lab3-extra-asc.ipynb file.
+Open the Assignment 4.ipynb file.
 Ensure the file paths for data and models are accurately set in the code to avoid any path-related issues.
 Execute the code cells in sequence to observe the results.